History of Canterbury Region: Kai Huānga feud

 In the next stage of the feud the people of Taumutu were joined by reinforcements from Otago under the chief Taiaroa, and also, in spite of Tama-i-hara-nui's order, by about 100 men from Kaiapoi, who wished to avenge the death of the Taumutu women.
-This force then proceeded to attack Wairewa, led by two men with muskets — the first of these weapons to be carried by a war party in Canterbury.
+This force then proceeded to attack Wairewa, led by two men with muskets – the first of these weapons to be carried by a war party in Canterbury.
 They found the pā empty, however, chiefly because Taiaroa, whose real purpose was to try to end the feud, had warned the people of Wairewa of the approach of the war party.
 On their way home, the Kaiapoi men fell upon and killed a nephew of the important chief Taununu, whose pā was at Ripapa Island.
-Instead of taking his reprisal by attacking Kaiapoi—probably because of the strength of that fortress—Tanunu attacked Whakaepa (Coalgate), a small but populous offshoot of Kaiapoi, and killed all its people.
+Instead of taking his reprisal by attacking Kaiapoi – probably because of the strength of that fortress – Tanunu attacked Whakaepa (Coalgate), a small but populous offshoot of Kaiapoi, and killed all its people.

 Kaiapoi was now more deeply involved in the feud.
 A strong war party was sent to join the Taumutu people, and again with reinforcements from Otago, a new attack was launched against Wairewa.
 Once more Taiaroa sent warning against the defenders, but although many got away from the pā in canoes, they were followed and most of them were killed or drowned.
 Among those killed were two sisters of Tama-i-hara-nui.
 This battle ended in a cannibal feast, which was considered particularly atrocious because of the close relationship of the victors and the slain.
 The war party then went on to attack Purau and Ripapa Island, and although many of the occupants of these villages escaped, some going up the steep hills behind the island and rolling stones down upon their pursuers, very many, including Taununu, were killed.

-The fighting then ended for a time, mainly because the fear of reprisals drove the people of Taumutu to abandon their village, and together with some of their allies, to seek sanctuary in Otago under the protection of Taiaroa.
+The fighting then ended for a time, mainly because fear of reprisals drove the people of Taumutu to abandon their village and, together with some of their allies, to seek sanctuary in Otago under the protection of Taiaroa.
 How long they remained there is not clear, but subsequently Tama-i-hara-nui went down to Otago and assured them that if they went back to Taumutu they would be allowed to live in peace.
 Most of the exiles believed his assurances, gathered their families, and set out on the northward march.
 Tama-i-hara-nui's promises, however, were no more than a ruse to get them back within his reach.
 Gathering a large force from Kaiapoi, he waylaid them as they travelled up the coast.
 Although, like their attackers, some of the Taumutu warriors were armed with muskets, they were hopelessly outnumbered, and men, women, and children were slaughtered.